kakadila/XXWebSocket/README.md

 # XXWebSocket
 A simple websocket server
 You can open it with qt, or compile it with makefile.
 I've provided a makefile for the Windows platform, and compile it under Linux with - lpthread.
+Main.cpp is a test file that can be used for reference.
 ```C++
 #include "xxWS/xxserver.h"
 #include <string.h>